 If you used an immigration advisor then the next section is for them to fill out.
 If not, leave it blank.
 Make sure your immigration advisor is licensed or the application will be returned to you.

-Use the checklist, ticking the boxes on the right-hand-side to make sure you have attached all relevant evidence, payment, passport, and passport photos.
-Perhaps more importantly, tick the box to whether you want your documents returned to you by secured post or if you want to collect them from the office.
+Use the checklist, ticking the boxes on the right-hand side to make sure you have attached all relevant evidence, payment, passport, and passport photos.
+Perhaps more importantly, tick the box to whether you want your documents returned to you by secure post or if you want to collect them from the office.

 Just to make it clear…

 Because the application form incorporates two types of visa it can be pretty confusing which parts apply to you.
 This is what you need to know if you are applying to extend your visa for three months using the working holidaymaker extension visa.